Great addition to any scientific project

 to compile the library; go to the test directory and its subdirectories

 to get test programs done.
-If you specify --prefix=/path
+If you specify --prefix=/path you can do make

-module files will be installed under /path/modules
+module files will be installed under /path/modules.
+The regular and

-experimental C interface header files are under /path/include
+experimental C interface header files are under /path/include.

 The PSBLAS library is also distributed as a package for the following Linux distributions.

-Distro | PSBLAS Version | Reference | Maintainer | To install |
+| Distro | PSBLAS Version | Reference | Maintainer | To install |

-Fedora | 3.8.0-2 | psblas3 | sagitter | dnf install psblas3-serial dnf install psblas3-openmpi dnf install psblas3-mpich dnf install psblas3-debugsource dnf install psblas3-debuginfo Note: For the mpich and openmpi versions also the -debuginfo and -devel are available. |
+| Fedora | 3.8.0-2 | psblas3 | sagitter | dnf install psblas3-serial dnf install psblas3-openmpi dnf install psblas3-mpich dnf install psblas3-debugsource dnf install psblas3-debuginfo Note: For the mpich and openmpi versions also the -debuginfo and -devel are available. |

-will provide a fake MPI stub library
+Configuring with --enable-serial will provide a fake MPI stub library

 that enables running in pure serial mode; no MPI installation is needed